 A conversation with your vet will help determine whether your pet could benefit from chiropractic care.
 Your vet and the chiropractor will work together to determine the right treatment plan for your pet.
 After all, a chiropractor is not a substitute for a veterinarian and vice versa.

-When your dog is in tip-top shape thanks to a chiropractor, daily play and exercise will be a breeze!
 We hope we’ve been able to shed some light on this emerging trend in pet care.
 Be sure to ask your vet if this type of treatment is right for your dog!

 Did You Know, Pets Plus Us covers alternative therapies such as acupuncture, chiropractic services, naturopathy, hydrotherapy, massage therapy, and physiotherapy are all eligible expenses, if provided by, or under the supervision of, a licensed veterinarian and related to an eligible accident or illness?
 Learn more or get a quote at https://www.petsplusus.com/insurance-coverage/accident-illness-coverage today!